-- In 2017, the project worked with preservice institutions to generate demand for female students to enroll in laboratory schools and male students to enroll in midwifery schools, upending traditional gender roles.
+In 2017, the project worked with preservice institutions to enroll female students in laboratory schools and male students in midwifery schools, upending traditional gender roles.
 Laboratory preservice institutions experienced a 100% increase in student enrollment in 2019, with female students representing 26% (three times greater than 2016 enrollment).
-From 2016 to 2018, male enrollment increased in midwifery institutions from 20 to 80 males out of 528 total students. - In Nigeria in 2017, MCSP trained over 30 core facilitators and 1,000 health providers on the Health Workers for Change (HWFC3) approach, which uses a participatory approach to help providers address the gender inequities, attitudes and barriers to delivering high quality care.
-Participants created action plans to address gaps and challenges, and reported the following outcomes, among others, from HWFC: - Improved interpersonal communication, empathy with clients - Expanded hours for emergency maternity care through additional security staff at facilities, adjusted duty rosters, and overnight accommodation for midwives - Infrastructure improvements: clear signage, ventilation, handwashing stations, reconstructed labor wards, and privacy screens in 10 key facilities allowing companions to attend births - Improved privacy during medical examinations and labor.
+From 2016 to 2018, male enrollment increased in midwifery institutions from 20 to 80 males out of 528 total students.